deka108/slackbots/respondToBot/README.md

 ### Configurations and Credentials

-We're using `dotenv`, to do this, you need to copy `.env-template` to `.env` and fill-in all the required parameters with their actual values.
+We're using `dotenv`.
+To make this dotenv working, you need to copy `.env-template` to `.env` and fill-in all the required parameters with their actual values.

 ```.env
 SLACK_BOT_ID=
 SLACK_BOT_TOKEN=
 SLACK_SIGNING_SECRET=
 ```

+If you're successful, you'll able to access the above environment varibables from your node.js application using `process.env.[ENVIRONMENT_VARIABLE_NAME]`